7 Overlooked Thanksgiving Rituals, According to Sociologists

 The carving of the turkey, the saying of the grace, the watching of the football.
 If a Martian anthropology student asked us to name some cultural rites of Thanksgiving, these would be the first few to come to mind.
 But students of anthropology know that a society is not always the best judge of its own customs.

 The first major sociological study of Thanksgiving appeared in the Journal of Consumer Research in 1991.
-The authors, Melanie Wallendorf and Eric Arnould, conducted in-depth interviews with people about their experiences of the holiday.
+The authors, Melanie Wallendorf and Eric J. Arnould, conducted in-depth interviews with people about their experiences of the holiday.
 They also had 100 students take detailed fieldnotes on their Thanksgiving celebrations, supplemented by photographs.
 The data analysis revealed some common events in the fieldnotes that people rarely remarked on in the interviews.
-Here are some Thanksgiving rituals you might not realize are rituals:
+Here are some common Thanksgiving rituals you might not realize qualify as such:

 Teenagers are given a ritual status shift to the adult part of the family, not only through the move from the kids' table to the grownup table, but also through the career counseling spontaneously offered by aunts, uncles, and anyone else with wisdom to share.